 Emergency Radio: My old Kaito died right when I needed it so now I have two: the compact Kaito Voyager V1 and the Ambient Weather Compact Emergency Radio.
 While both have lots of features, my primary interest is in using them as a solar/crank radio.

 BaoFeng UV-5R Dual-Band Ham Radio: Redundancy is the name of the game.
 I also have two of these inexpensive Ham radios.
 Keep in mind that if you are just planning to listen, you do not need a license (I am still working on mine).
-The price is right – $29.91 as of this writing.
 Also consider the NAGOYA Antenna for BAOFENG UV-5R.

 Mr. Heater Portable “Big Buddy” Heater: Using propane and safe for indoor use, the Big Buddy Heater features an automatic low-oxygen shut-off system that automatically turns the unit off before carbon monoxide fumes reach dangerous levels in home.

 Coleman PefectFlow 1-Burner Stove: This Coleman One-burner Propane Stove is an easy-to-use portable stove that should meet almost any camp cooking need.
 The PerfectFlow regulator provides consistent cooking performance by producing a steady fuel stream, even in cold weather, high altitudes, or when fuel is low.
 Equipped with one 10,000 BTU burner, this fully adjustable stove will last for 2.2 hours on high or up to nine hours on low.

 Coleman Rugged Battery Powered Lantern: This sturdy Coleman has a runtime of up to 28 hours on the low setting and 18 hours on the high setting but does require D cell batteries.
 Personally, I have both a battery operated and propane lantern.
 Of course by now you know that I like redundancy with my preps.